Craig Russell (footballer): Career

 Russell signed schoolboy forms at Sunderland in May 1988 ahead of interest from other clubs, including Manchester United, as his parents were Sunderland fans.
-He made his first-team debut at home to Watford on 2 November 1991, and turned professional in July 1992.
+He made his first-team debut at home to Watford on 2 November 1991 and turned professional in July 1992.
 He quickly broke into the first-team for a club that avoided relegation out of the First Division by one place and one point in 1992–93 under Malcolm Crosby and then Terry Butcher.
 They rose to 12th in 1993–94 under the stewardship of Mick Buxton, before new boss Peter Reid steered the Roker Park club out of the relegation zone by the end of the 1994–95 campaign.
 Russell finished as the club's top scorer in 1995–96 with 13 goals, helping the "Black Cats" to the First Division title.
 Despite scoring just four goals in 1996–97 he still managed to finish as the club's joint-top scorer, along with Paul Stewart, as Sunderland were relegated out of the Premier League, finishing one place and one point behind 17th place Coventry City despite scoring a total of just 35 goals.
 Sunderland changed their attack force, signing Kevin Phillips and Niall Quinn, whilst Russell was sold to Manchester City in exchange for Nicky Summerbee (valued as a £1 million player) in November 1997.
-In total he scored 34 goals in 175 appearances for Sunderland.
+He scored 34 goals in 175 appearances for Sunderland.

 He scored one goal for City in 1997–98 and one league goal (as well as two FA Cup goals) in 1998–99.
-He was signed by Frank Clark, but found himself increasingly sidelined after Joe Royle took charge in February 1998.
+He was signed by Frank Clark but found himself increasingly sidelined after Joe Royle took charge in February 1998.
 He was loaned out to Tranmere Rovers in August 1998, making four goalless First Division appearances under John Aldridge.
-He joined fellow First Division side Port Vale on loan in February 1999, and scored once in eight games for Brian Horton's "Valiants".
-He did not feature at all for Manchester City in 1999–2000, and started the campaign on loan at Darlington in September and October, scoring twice in twelve Third Division games.
+He joined fellow First Division side Port Vale on loan in February 1999 and scored once in eight games for Brian Horton's "Valiants".
+He did not feature for Manchester City in 1999–2000.
+He started the campaign on loan at Darlington in September and October, scoring twice in twelve Third Division games.
 After an unsuccessful trial with Norwich City, he started a six-week loan spell at Oxford United in February 2000, in a move that reunited him with former Sunderland manager Denis Smith.
 He made six goalless appearances for the struggling Second Division side.